smartheim/core/readme.md

 ## Download and Start up

+There are two ways in how you can use OHX:
+1. As software containers with an installed Docker engine or Podman
+2. As standalone binaries.
+This option is helpful for development and debugging.

-**Prerequirement:** OHX uses software containers for Addons.
+Please note that OHX uses software containers for Addons either way.
+If no such support is installed, you will not be able to install/uninstall/manage Addons.

-A software container can easily be restricted in its resource usage (Memory, CPU, File Access, Network Access, limited Kernel API) to protect the host system from potential malicous Addons or just badly written Addons.
+> **About software containers**: A software container can easily and in a standardized way be restricted in its resource usage
+(Memory, CPU, File Access, Network Access, limited Kernel API) to protect the host system from potential malicious Addons or just badly written Addons.

+### Via software containers (Recommended)

-You must have [Docker](https://www.docker.com/products/docker-desktop) or a Docker compatible (for example [`podman`](https://podman.io/getting-started/installation)) command line tool installed.
+**Prerequirement:** You must have [Docker](https://www.docker.com/products/docker-desktop) or a Docker compatible (for example [`podman`](https://podman.io/getting-started/installation)) command line tool installed.

-By default `ohx-core` will try to start with http port 80 and https port 443.
+- By default `ohx-core` will try to start on http port 8080 and https port 8443.

-> Core is safe to be exposed to the Internet and implements various anti-abuse techniques like IP rate limiting, Authentication, limited backpressure queues and limited input buffers.
+  Docker port routing is used to expose OHX to port 80 and 443.
+- OHX core service containers require a few mounted directories.
+  The following start up methods assume that there is a "ohx_root_dir" directory in the working directory.

+Use the `docker-compose.yml` file to start all relevant containers.
+Alternatively use the `start_containers.sh` file if you do not have access to docker compose.

+1. Pull the container image of the ohx-code binary with `docker pull docker.pkg.github.com/openhab-nodes/core/ohx-core:latest`.
+2. Start `ohx-core`, which will pull and start up the rest of the images:
+   `docker run -rm -p 8080:80 -p 8443:443 -v ./ohx_root_dir:/ohx --cap-add NET_BIND_SERVICE -d docker.pkg.github.com/openhab-nodes/core/ohx-core`.
+   - Change the `./` part to the directory where you want OHX to store configuration, rules, etc.
+   - Use  `docker run -rm -it docker.pkg.github.com/openhab-nodes/core/ohx-core -h` to print a list of command line options to adjust OHX's behaviour.

-Non-container usage:
+### Non-container

 1. Download and extract the newest zip file for your hardware.
    Find it on the [releases page](https://github.com/openhab-nodes/core/releases).
-2. Your operating system may prevent the use of "system" ports (ports below 1024) though.
+2. Your operating system may prevent the use of "system" ports (ports below 1024).
-   Add the NET_BINDSERVICE capability on Linux / Mac OS like so: `sudo setcap CAP_NET_BIND_SERVICE=+eip ./ohx-core`
+   If you want port 80 and port 443, add the NET_BINDSERVICE capability on Linux / Mac OS like so:
+   `sudo setcap CAP_NET_BIND_SERVICE=+eip ./ohx-core`
-2. Start the `ohx-core` binary.
+3. Start the `ohx-auth`, `ohx-core`, `ohx-ruleengine` binaries.
    - Call `ohx-core -h` to print a list of command line options to adjust OHX's behaviour.

-Apart from installing additional addons this method does not require further internet access.

-Container usage:

-1. Pull the container image of the start binary with `docker pull docker.pkg.github.com/openhab-nodes/core/ohx-core`.
-2. Start `ohx-core`, which will pull and start up the rest of the images:
-   `docker run -rm -p 80:80 -p 443:443 -v ./:/ohx --cap-add NET_BIND_SERVICE -d docker.pkg.github.com/openhab-nodes/core/ohx-core`.
-   - Change the `./` part to the directory where you want OHX to store configuration, rules, etc.
-   - Use  `docker run -rm -it docker.pkg.github.com/openhab-nodes/core/ohx-core -h` to print a list of command line options to adjust OHX's behaviour.
+   - Without `ohx-auth` you will not be able to login via the command line utility or the *Setup & Maintenance* Web UI.
+   - Without `ohx-ruleengine` scripts and rules are not enabled, but Addon interconnection does work.
+4. You can start additional Addons without using software containers as well.
+   Installing Addons via the *Setup & Maintenance* Web UI is not possible however.

 **Logging**: OHX logs are informative logs, no debug outputs.
-They help with following what is going on but are not required to maintain an OHX installation and could as well go to `/dev/null`.
+They help with following what is going on but are not required to maintain an OHX installation and you can happily use OHX without ever looking at the logs.
+- All relevant status data and notifications are accessible on the *Setup & Maintenance* UI and via gRPC API.
+- Telemetry data is feed into InfluxDB (if InfluxDB is running).

 Reduce log output with `RUST_LOG=error ohx-core` (standalone) or `docker run ... -e RUST_LOG=error` (docker).
-All relevant status data and notifications are accessible on the *Setup & Maintenance* UI and via gRPC API.
-Telemetry data is feed into InfluxDB (if InfluxDB is running).

 ## Usage